Nowpngs/universal-feature-update/README.md

 ## License

 This project is licensed under the MIT License.

+## Credit

-## CreditThis tool was inspired by Jirayu Phongrattananan.
+This tool was inspired by Jirayu Phongrattananan.